 Issue 2-2-6: UE antenna modelling

-Proposals: If RAN4 agrees to redo any coexistence study, which antenna model parameters and assumptions should be considered
+Proposals: If RAN4 agrees to redo any coexistence study, which UE antenna model parameters and assumptions should be considered

 Proposal 1: proper modelling of UE beamforming gain could be discussed.
 Both the impact of increasing the number of TXs in FR1 (e.g., 4 or 2 TXs) and the extensions to UE beamforming model (as described in Section 5.2.3.3 in TR 38.803) in FR3 could be addressed (Qualcomm)

 Proposal 2: consider whether and how to add front-to-back ratio even for omni-directional UE antenna assumptions (MediaTek)

+Proposal 3: Consider omnidirectional antenna assumption for UE.
+(Samsung)

+Proposal 4: It is assumed that UE antenna patterns are omnidirectional with 0 dBi gain.
+However, the potential use of directional antennas, especially in the ~7 GHz band, merits further discussion.
+(Huawei)

 Recommended WF